What do Zappos, Ben and Jerry’s, and Southwest Airlines have in common? They are all financially successful, values-driven companies.

 I recommend that companies choose no more than five values because you want your values to be forefront in people’s minds, and it’s hard to remember more than five.

 Interestingly, Zappos is so totally focused on their values that they have listed ten values that employees actually remember.
-Check out this great video of Zappos employees talking about their company’s values.
+Check out this fun video of Zappos employees talking about their company’s values.

 Ask the employees to give you examples of how the values they listed are lived in the company –what behaviors or actions do they see that exemplify each of the values?